 Provide text alternatives for any non-text content so it can be changed into other forms as people need, such as large print, braille, speech, symbols, or simpler language.

 Not everyone is able to see graphical content, but text can be read by people who cannot see images and adapted so people can read it in different ways.
-For example, a text description of an image can be converted into synthetic speech or electronic Braille using a screen reader.
+For example, a text description of an image can be converted into synthetic speech or electronic Braille using an accessible screen reader.

 Guideline 1.2 Time-based Media